Programming-0101/Programming-0101.github.io/.vuepress/public/slides/OOP-Ramp-Up/01-Grammar.md

 - `dataType` is any built-in or programmer-defined data type.
 - `variableName` is an **identifier** (name) to represent a value
 - an optional initial value may be assigned, as denoted by `[= expression]`,
-  - `expression` is any valid C# expression whose final data type matches the variable's data type.
+  - `expression` is any valid C# expressionthat matches the variable's data type.
   - Declaring and initializing at the same time is called **Variable Initialization**.
 - Additional variable names (with or without initial values) can be declared using a comma-separated list.
   - All variables are of the same data type as the first variable in the list.